stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 By default, _pytest_ runs tests in the order that they appear in the test code.
 To avoid issues where tests interfere with each other, always add the [pytest-randomly](https://pypi.org/project/pytest-randomly/) plugin to _pytest_.
 This plugin causes _pytest_ to run tests in random order.
 Randomizing the order of tests is a common good practice for software development.

 To see how much of your code is covered by tests, add the [pytest-cov](https://pytest-cov.readthedocs.io) plugin to _pytest_.
 This plugin uses [coverage](https://coverage.readthedocs.io) to analyze your code.

-### Package Your Projects

-Always package the applications and code libraries that you would like to share with other people.
-Packages enable people to use your code with the operating systems and tools that they prefer to work with, and also allow them to manage which version of your code they use.

-Use [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages to distribute the Python libraries that you create.
-Read the [Python Packaging User Guide](https://packaging.python.org/en/latest/flow/) for an explanation of how to build and distribute wheel packages.

-You can also use _wheel_ packages to share development tools.
-If you publish your Python application as a _wheel_, other developers can run it with _uv_ or _pipx_.
-All _wheel_ packages require an existing installation of Python.

-For all other cases, package your applications in a format that includes a copy of the required version of Python as well as your code and the dependencies.
-This ensures that your code runs with the expected version of Python, and that it has the correct version of each dependency.
-You can package applications in container images, as self-contained executable files, or in various package formats, like Debian packages.
-Container images and self-contained executable files will run on many different types of system, but packages will only install on operating systems where a software management tool accepts that specific package format.

-Use container images to package Python applications that are intended to be run by a service, such as Docker or a workflow engine, especially if the application provides a network service itself, such as a Web application.
-You can build OCI container images with Docker, [buildah](https://buildah.io/) and other tools.
-OCI container images can run on any system that uses Docker, Podman or Kubernetes, as well as on cloud infrastructure.
-Consider using the [official Python container image](https://hub.docker.com/_/python) as the base image for your application container images.

-Use [PyInstaller](https://pyinstaller.org/) or [Nuitka](https://nuitka.net) to publish desktop and command-line applications as a single executable file.
-Each executable file includes a copy of Python, along with your code and the required dependencies.
-Each executable will only run on the type of operating system and CPU that it was compiled to use.
-For example, an executable for Microsoft Windows on Intel-compatible machines will work on all editions of Windows, but it will not run on macOS.

-> _Requirements files:_ If you use requirements files to build or deploy projects then configure your tools to [use hashes](#ensure-that-requirements-files-include-hashes).

 ### Ensure That Requirements Files Include Hashes